TESL Course in Malaysia: 8 Important Details You Must Know

 It covers the transfer of knowledge and skills while diving into how theories help to explain how children and young people learn.

-Theories and Practices in Language Teaching
+Theories And Practices In Language Teaching

 It addresses how language is taught in different subjects and examines effective ways of teaching a language in various subjects.

-Behavioral and Classroom Management
+Behavioural And Classroom Management

-Behavioral and Classroom Management is about how teachers can create motivating and positive learning environments.
+Behavioural and Classroom Management is about how teachers can create motivating and positive learning environments.
 It guides you to develop behaviours that maximise learning.
 At the same time, you will learn how to manage your time and resources in a classroom environment too.

 TESL course

-To qualify for a diploma course at a Malaysian university, you only need to have 3 credits in your SPM/O-Level, including a pass in Bahasa Melayu and History.
+To qualify for a diploma course at a Malaysian university, you only need to have 3 credits in your SPM/O-Level, including a pass in English, Bahasa Melayu and History.

 Diploma courses usually take between 2 to 2.5 years to complete and can cost RM 35,000.